-While that is generally true, there are some circumstances where you could actually lose channels after re-scanning.
-I've gotten lots of comments and emails from readers who've lost channels after scanning.
-And it finally happened to me too!
+I’ve gotten lots of comments and emails from readers who’ve lost channels after re-scanning for channels on their TVs.
+And it’s happened to me too!

-One day, I suddenly lost my local NBC station due to the "FCC Re-Pack".
-Fine.
-I re-scanned like you're supposed to.
+I suddenly lost my local NBC station due to the “FCC Re-Pack”.
+I re-scanned like you’re supposed to.
 But then, I lost a whole bunch of other channels, including my local CBS and NBC stations.
 What happened??

 Well, I went on the Station Finder and noticed that my local CBS station, KCBS normally on channel 2.1 on my TV, had moved and had an RF channel of 34.
 Well, I know that modern TVs have the ability to map a channel’s physical RF channel to a different tuner channel on your TV to make it so the channel number you know and love never changes, even if the physical frequency changes.

 So, theoretically, I should have been able to see KCBS on channel 2.1, but for the heck of it, I tried tuning to its physical RF channel, 31.1, and voila!!
 KCBS was there!!

 I actually talked to the head of engineering at KCBS and he told me that some older Sony TVs don’t have the ability to map the RF channel to a different displayed channel.
 So, on my TV I need to now find KCBS on channel 31.1 instead of channel 2.1.